FortAwesome/Security-Docs-and-Attestation/NDAA_Sec_889_Attestation.md

 ## Provisions

-### 52.204-26 COVERED TELECOMMUNICATIONS EQUIPMENT OR SERVICESREPRESENTATION (DEC 2019)
+### 52.204-26 COVERED TELECOMMUNICATIONS EQUIPMENT OR SERVICES REPRESENTATION (DEC 2019)

 (a) Definitions.
 As used in this provision, “covered telecommunications equipment or services” has the meaning provided in the clause 52.204-25, Prohibition on Contracting for Certain